2002Bishwajeet/rn-auth-ui/README.md

 ```

 > [!IMPORTANT]
-> For security reasons, it is recommended to add the app_scheme in the function environment variable.
+> For security reasons, it is recommended to add the `APP_SCHEME` in the function environment variable.
 > This scheme is needed to redirect back to the app.
 You can find the scheme in the `app.json` file.
 > Without this it won't redirect back to your app